Want to protect the appearance of your beautiful stone and make it easier to maintain?

 How long will it take to seal my stone?

-Do I need to pre-seal porcelain?
+Do I need to seal porcelain paving?

 Will my stone look different?